sysml/minipython/minios/README.md

       vif  = [ 'mac=00:11:22:33:44:55,bridge=vhostonly0' ]

-If you're using the command do_file and SHFS, add a disk:
+If you're using the command do_file and CONFIG_SHFS=y, add a disk:

       disk = [ 'file:/root/workspace/mini-python/minios/minipython-volume.shfs,xvda,w']